-The 100mm (4") long ferrite bar magnet can be used for standard physics lab experiments in understanding the nature of magnetic fields; only $1.40.
+The 100mm (4") long ferrite bar magnet can be used for standard physics lab experiments in understanding the nature of magnetic fields.
+Sold individually for simple paper clip pickup experiments so buy 2 for attraction/repulsion.

 Two 100x20x7mm bar magnets were placed in contact with opposing poles (N:N).
 They were released and the distance caused by the repulsive force was measured.